wulukewu/atcoder-statistics/backend/README.md

 # AtCoder Statistics Backend

 This backend collects and serves AtCoder contest statistics.
 It is designed for both local/server use (Express.js) and serverless deployment (Netlify Functions), with all core logic shared in a single module.
+For Netlify deployment, it uses Supabase Storage for persistent file storage.

 ## Structure